You are here

 We are now a Maine Non-profit Corporation with an extremely knowledgeable board of directors.
 Our directors include 2 ship captains, a NOAA research oceanographer, Maine Maritime Academy professor, educators, a businessman, and a solo sailor.
 We are an enthusiastic group having fun with the common goal of providing the best and most exciting hands on learning opportunities we can for students.

-Fall 2016 Schools from Florida to Newfoundland, Belgium, France, Portugal, the Azores, Canary Islands, Spain and hopefully the Caribbean will work together and with local marine experts launching oceanography projects, 5ft unmanned sailing vessels called miniboats, and monitoring the Atlantic Ocean currents and wind cycle.All of the boats in this regatta will have a GPS unit aboard, sending real time data to satellites, communicating position, relative speed of travel, and weather’s effects on the ocean surface.
+Fall 2016 Schools from Florida to Newfoundland, Belgium, Ireland, Portugal, the Azores, Canary Islands, Spain and hopefully the Caribbean will work together and with local marine experts launching oceanography projects, 5ft unmanned sailing vessels called miniboats, and monitoring the Atlantic Ocean currents and wind cycle.All of the boats in this regatta will have a GPS unit aboard, sending real time data to satellites, communicating position, relative speed of travel, and weather’s effects on the ocean surface.
 We at Educational Passages are hoping to involve as many students and experts as possible.
-Caribbean support has not been located and as many miniboats are predicted to sail through that area we welcome partner(s) suggestions.
 Your help spreading this information through student networks could inspire future oceanographers or generate the needed connection to help launch, recover, or re-launch a miniboat, possibly off a coast near you!
-See flyer for more information and a picture of the miniboat.
+See regatta circular for more information.

 For more information on Educational Passages or to receive periodic updates, email Founding Director Dick Baldwin email@example.com or Education Coordinator Ari firstname.lastname@example.org